Gordie Howe International Bridge: Design

-The cable-stayed bridge design is by chief bridge architect of AECOM, Erik Behrens.
+The cable-stayed bridge design is by chief bridge architect of AECOM Erik Behrens.
 Each of its two A-shaped bridge towers, standing 220 m tall, was built on opposite banks of the Detroit River.
+These towers were designed to resemble hockey sticks when swung for a slapshot.
 The road deck itself is held up using 216 cable stays.
 It has the longest main span of any cable-stayed bridge in North America at 853 m, with a total bridge length of 2.5 km.
 At the highest point above the Detroit River, the bridge is 46 m above the water.
 The bridge has six lanes for automotive traffic, and a bicycle and walking path.

-On the U.S side, the port of entry will encompass 68 ha with border inspection facilities, directly connecting to Interstate 75 with dedicated highway ramps.
-On the Canadian side, the port of entry will encompass 53 ha with border inspection facilities, toll collection and bridge maintenance facilities.
-It will directly connect to Ontario Highway 401.
-The bicycle and walking path will connect to new and existing trails as well as bike lanes on both sides of the Detroit River.
+On the U.S side, the port of entry encompasses 68 ha with border inspection facilities directly connecting to Interstate 75 with dedicated highway ramps.
+It has 36 primary inspection lanes at the U.S. facility, of which 21 are designated for passenger vehicles and bus traffic; 35 secondary inspection bays; and designated lanes for NEXUS and FAST passholders.
+On the Canadian side, the port of entry encompasses 53 ha with border inspection facilities, toll collection and bridge maintenance facilities directly connecting to Ontario Highway 401.
+The Canadian facility has 24 primary inspection lanes, of which 12 are for passenger vehicles and bus traffic; 12 secondary examination lanes for commercial traffic; and dedicated lanes for NEXUS and FAST travelers.
+The bicycle and walking path connect to new and existing trails as well as bike lanes on both sides of the Detroit River.

-With traffic crossing the border expected to grow from 18,500 vehicles a day in 2016 to 26,500 by 2025, the Gordie Howe International Bridge will provide an orderly flow of people and goods between the two countries.
-Transport Canada retained the engineering firms, Morrison Hershfield, Davis Langdon, and Delcan to develop cost estimates for right of way and utility relocation; design and construction; and operation and maintenance on the Canadian side of the crossing.
+Transport Canada retained the engineering firms Morrison Hershfield, Davis Langdon, and Delcan to develop cost estimates for right of way and utility relocation; design and construction; and operation and maintenance on the Canadian side of the crossing.

 Artwork

-The project will include several pieces of public art.
+The project includes several pieces of public art.
 During construction, artworks by local artists were placed on the jump forms within which the bridge towers were built.
 The art on the Canadian bridge tower was undertaken by artists from Walpole Island First Nation and Caldwell First Nation, with the art on the American bridge tower undertaken by Roberto Villalobos, an artist from Southwest Detroit.
 Following removal, the murals were subsequently donated to organisations and municipalities on both sides of the river.

-A piece by Canadian artist Sara Graham involves cast concrete patterns on the outside of a maintenance building.
-An 3 m high sculpture of tree bark by Anishinaabe artist Michael Belmore recognizes and celebrates First Nations, which will be visible as traffic enters and leaves the Canadian Port of Entry.

-Other artworks are being developed, with Canadian artist Jordan Sook commissioned to create an artwork to commemorate the Underground Railroad.
-Sook was chosen from a selection of Canadian artists from the Black, African and Caribbean diaspora.
-Canadian artist Douglas Coupland has been commissioned to provide architectural lighting for the bridge.
+On the outside of a maintenance building, Canadian artist Sara Graham designed On the Other Side of Tomorrow, with cast concrete patterns that represent natural and urban features.
+Aazhoge, a 3 m sculpture of tree bark by Anishinaabe artist Michael Belmore recognizes and celebrates First Nations, visible as traffic enters and leaves the Canadian Port of Entry.
+Make A Joyful Noise, a 3 m sculpture that commemorates the Underground Railroad is visible to users of the multi-use path as they enter and exit Canada.
+Artist Jordan Sook was chosen from a selection of Canadian artists from the Black, African and Caribbean diaspora.
+The architectural lighting for the bridge (titled Shimmer) was designed by Canadian artist Douglas Coupland.